Nord-Tech-Systems-LLC/beldum_package_manager/README.md

-# CPP_DEPENDENCY MANAGER
+# BELDUM C++ PACKAGE MANAGER

-The cpp dependency manager only works with header included packages.
-The purpose of the package is to be
+The Beldum C++ Package Manager is built to simplify the C++ workflow and utilize header libraries.

+**Side Note**: This package manager only supports header libraries at this time.

 ### Dependencies: